Mallex Smith has 3 hits; Rays beat Athletics 5-4

 Vogt had a two-run single in the second and made it 3-0 with a fourth-inning RBI double.

+The Athletics lost twice in the series after going up by three runs.

-After striking out his first two batters in the fifth, Jesse Hahn allowed five consecutive hits as Tampa Bay tied it at 3.
+After striking out the first two batters in the fifth, Jesse Hahn allowed five consecutive hits as Tampa Bay tied it at 3.

 Smith and Dickerson had consecutive run-scoring doubles before Evan Longoria hit an RBI single.